 While things such as carrots, apples and watermelon are perfectly okay for you to feed to your horse you may be surprised to know some of the things you should never feed to horses.

 It’s not just the fruit of avocados that’s toxic to horses but every single part of the tree is too, from the fruit to the leaves and even the bark.
 They can cause a very irregular heartbeat as well as breathing issues, colic and in some cases death.

 Being from the same family as the deadly nightshade tomatoes contain an alkaloid known as atropine that can not only cause colic and digestive problems but also increase your horse’s heart rate.
-Generally horses don’t like the taste of tomatoes so won’t chose to eat them but if they’re in your sandwich, for example, it could disguise the taste.
+Generally, horses don’t like the taste of tomatoes so they won’t choose to eat them but if they’re in your sandwich, for example, it could disguise the taste.

 Like tomatoes, potatoes are part of the deadly nightshade family and should never be fed to horses.
 If nothing else they can pose a choking hazard to your horse but are also toxic to horses, especially if they’re green or are rotten.

 Containing high levels of calcium oxalates rhubarb is not only toxic to horses but a large number of other animals too.
 They can cause tremors and, if the horse ingests enough, kidney failure.

 While garlic supplements are perfectly okay to feed to horses raw garlic, onions, chives and leeks should only be given in very small amounts.
 They all contain N-propyl disulphide which can cause anemia in horses.
 As a ‘by the way’ footnote, it’s the N-propyl disulphide that makes our eyes water when cutting onions.